-The majority of students will be required to participate in a faculty-led travel course held during the summer or over spring break.
+The majority of students will be required to participate in a faculty-led travel course held over spring break.
 These trips are planned well in advance, and typically require students to save money for flights, and, with international trips, to obtain needed documentation (i.e., a U.S. Passport).

-Travel courses are capped at 25 students per trip.
+Travel courses are capped between 25-30 students per trip.
 Though students may desire to travel internationally or domestically, they must prepare for both scenerios, in the event a course is capped before the student is able to register for it.

 Costs associated with the travel course vary, but students will be informed of their financial responsibility associated with the trip in a timely manner.
 Students are always responsible for finding and purchasing their own airfare to and from the destination.